-Emotionally speaking, in Loneliness the talk of the mind speaks of sadness, hurt, pain again and again, in Solitude even though you are still alone, you don’t feel alone, you’re with yourself; silencing the mind ‘chatter’ is so much easier than you think.
+Emotionally speaking, in Loneliness the mind talk is about sadness, hurt, pain again and again, in Solitude even though you are still alone, you don’t feel alone, you’re with yourself; silencing the mind ‘chatter’ is so much easier than you think.
 “Mind chatter” negative thoughts inhibit our life experience.
 Hinders inner- peace, and our sense of belonging.

-Give yourself time every day for self-reflection, see how craving to be left alone ( solitude), is not the same as feeling unwanted9 loneliness).
+Give yourself time every day for self-reflection, see how craving to be left alone (solitude), is not the same as feeling unwanted loneliness).

 Stay blessed, Stay put, in love, for love, with love & Sparkles for your amazingness!!